system76/docs/content/linux-gaming.md

 ![Lutris Add Game Info](/images/linux-gaming/lutris-add-game-info.png)

-In the Game Options tab we'll set the path to the Executable (which is what the .exe file name is for) and we'll point to the `Firefox.exe` file from the Firefox website.
-For this example we can leave the rest of the boxes empty in the other tabs and close this window.
+In the Game Options tab we'll set the path to the Executable (the .exe file extensions is short for executable) and we'll choose the `firefox setup [version].exe` file downloaded from the Firefox website (it will be in your ~/Downloads folder by default).
+For this example, we can leave the rest of the boxes empty in the other tabs and close this window.

 ![Lutris Add Game Options](/images/linux-gaming/lutris-add-game-options.png)

 Now click on the Firefox item in <u>Lutris</u> and then press the **Play** button.
 Once the install is finished be sure to unclick the checkbox at the end of the installer.
-Once the installer closes right-click on the Firefox item and hit the **Configure** button.
+Once the installer closes, right-click on the Firefox item and hit the **Configure** button.
 Now change the Executable path to `~/.wine/drive_c/Program Files/Mozilla Firefox/firefox.exe` using the **Browse...** button.
+Otherwise, every time you launch Firefox, it will run the setup wizard again, intead of the newly installed `Firefox.exe`.

-**NOTE:** You will need to hit <kbd>Ctrl</kbd>+<kbd>H</kbd> to show the hidden `.wine` folder when setting the Executable path first.
+> **NOTE:** You will need to hit <kbd>Ctrl</kbd>+<kbd>H</kbd> to show the hidden `.wine` folder when setting the Executable path first.

 Now save and launch Firefox again with the **Play** button.
 After waiting for a few seconds a <u>Firefox</u> window should open.

 ## Open Source Games

+### Unvanquished

-<u>Unvanquished</u> is a free, open-source first-person strategy game shooter written in C++.
-You can read more about it and about installing it on their website [here](https://unvanquished.net/).
+<u>Unvanquished</u> is a free, open-source first-person strategy game/shooter written in C++.
+You can read more about Unvanquished, and how to install it on their website [here](https://unvanquished.net/).

 ![Unvanquished One](/images/linux-gaming/unvanquished-game_play.png)

+### Veloren

 <u>Veloren</u> is a multiplayer RPG which is written in Rust.
 You can read more about it and about installing it on their website [here](https://veloren.net/).

 ![Veloren](/images/linux-gaming/veloren-game_play.png)

+### 0 A.D.

-<u>Oad</u> is a free, open-source game of ancient warfare written in C++.
+<u>O A.D.</u> is a free, open-source game of ancient warfare written in C++.
 You can read more about it and about installing it on their website [here](https://play0ad.com/download/linux/#Ubuntu).

 ![0ad](/images/linux-gaming/0ad-game_play.png)

+### Battle for Wesnoth

 <u>Battle for Wesnoth</u> is an open source, turn-based strategy game with a high fantasy theme.
 You can read more about it and about installing it on their website [here](https://wiki.wesnoth.org/WesnothBinariesLinux).